zgompert/ChumashWGSmapping/README.md

 	print "Finished filtering $in\nRetained $cnt variable loci\n";
 }
 ```
 I then extracted the genotype likelihoods from the filtered vcf files and merged these into a single gl file, called tchum.gl.
-See xxx.
+See [vcf2gl.pl](vcf2gl.pl).
 This file contained xxx SNPs.

 ```bash
 ## not MAF filter applied, hence 0.0